 Being an in-built payment gateway, Shopify Payments comes with everything a Shopify seller needs for a secure, seamless, and authentic transaction online.

 With Shopify Payments, sellers can make it easy to transfer funds from their Shopify account to a bank account.
 Moreover, they can offer their customers a higher level of ease.
 Customers can select any payment option on their end to make a purchase.

-You can choose from payment settings if you want to test any third-party payment gateway.
+And you can choose from payment settings if you want to test any third-party payment gateway.
 But based on security, authenticity, ease, and transaction fee, Shopify Payments is the most suitable option for sellers.